 As regards tourism, tourism resources and opportunities in the regions along CPEC, especially the China-Pakistan border areas, will be developed.
-There will also be a focus on coastal tourism, northern Pakistan tourism, and cross-border tourism.
+There will also be a focus on coastal tourism (from Kaiti Bandar to Jewani), northern Pakistan tourism in Gilgit Baltistan, and cross-border tourism.
 In 2015-16, there was a 25% growth in tourism to Gilgit Baltistan, the northern areas of Pakistan, bordering China.
 Around one million people visited that area in 2016, a number not witnessed before (The Express Tribune, 2016).
-Accordingly, the hospitality industry too is flourishing.
+Accordingly, the hospitality industry too is likely to flourish.

 As regards people's livelihood and non-governmental exchanges, CPEC will focus on comprehensive service capability of the cities along CPEC.
-For this purpose, urbanization concepts and experiences from China and other countries will be used for the municipal construction of the node cities along CPEC such as to upgrade the public transport system and water supply and drainage systems.
+For this purpose, experiences of urbanization from China and other countries will be used for the municipal construction of the node cities along CPEC such as to upgrade the public transport system and water supply and drainage systems.

 In financial cooperation, the two countries have established multi-level cooperation mechanisms and policy coordination.
 There will be a focus on financial reforms, innovation in financial products and services, and reduction in risks to create a conducive financial environment.
-There will be a focus on formalizing and expanding currency swaps, assignment of foreign currency to domestic banks through credit-based bids to support financing for projects along CPEC.
-Moreover, a bilateral payment and settlement system will be established to reduce reliance on third-party currency; a bilateral foreign exchange reserve pool will be formed to stabilize the exchange rate.
-There will be increased cooperation between the central banks and financial regulatory agencies of the two countries and a settlement platform for RMB cross-border trade and investment, and a monitoring and early warning platform for cross-border cash flow.
+There is an increased cooperation between the central banks and financial regulatory agencies of the two countries and a settlement platform for RMB cross-border trade.
 Moreover, the two countries will promote the opening and development of the securities markets and the multi-currency direct financing of Pakistan's central and local governments, enterprises and financial institutions in China.
 The two countries will strengthen cooperation between the stock exchanges and support enterprises and financial institutions in carrying out direct financing for projects along CPEC in each other's capital markets.